-Few of us startled the attending doctors, nurses or midwives and few left the birthing room entourage speechless.
+Few of us startle the attending doctors, nurses, or midwives and few leave the birthing room entourage speechless.
 Just ordinary infants, emerging from safety into a strange, perplexing environment of bright lights, loud sounds, and frequent discomfort.
 Only when the ordinary comes into contact with the extraordinary does it seem so, well, ordinary!

 Perhaps nowhere in the Scriptures is this as evident as in the story of Jesus' first recorded miracle at the wedding in Cana in Galilee.

 Jesus' mother was present and let Him know the plight of the wedding planners.
 At first glance, Jesus' response to His mother seemed curt.
 It was like he was saying, "Dear woman, why do you involve me in something as ordinary as this, when you know that I was divinely conceived and am facing a momentous era of ministry in my own life?"